mengiefen/blog-app/README.md

 # Blog App - Ruby on Rails

-The Blog app is a classic example of a blog website that is fully functional website.
+The Blog-app is a classic example of a blog website that is fully functional website.
 It includes the list of posts and empower readers to interact with them by adding comments and liking posts.
-The app is build with consideration of the followinf data model(Entity Relationship Diagram):
+The app is built condidering the following data model(Entity Relationship Diagram):

 ![](blog_app_erd.png)